The complete VA loan guide

 Entitlement: use it, reuse it, stack it

-Your entitlement is the amount the VA guarantees to your lender — and since 2020, veterans with full entitlement have no loan limit at all.
-These are the four moves that flow from it.
+Your entitlement is the amount the VA guarantees to your lender — and since 2020, veterans with full entitlement generally have no VA-imposed loan limit.
+The lender's approval, your income and debts, the appraisal, and the property still control how much you can borrow.
+These are four ways entitlement may be used.

 Use it again after selling